chrisg07/PlotIdle/README.md

 3. Search + Replace all instances of 'example-app-"frameworkName"-e2e' with your app name (important to do this first)
 4. Search + Replace all instances of 'example-app-"frameworkName"' with your app name
 5. Change the folder names for example-app-frameworkName and example-app-frameworkName-e2e to what you named for steps #1 and #2
-6. Search + Replace all instances of 'openforge-ionic-monorepo-example' with your project name
+6. Search + Replace all instances of 'plot-idle' with your project name
 7. Search + Replace 'company-name' with your company name.
 This is the NX project scope that allows you to import libraries using @company-name

 That's it for the renaming!
 Now to test...